niksudan/devrpg/README.md

 # DevRPG - Gamifying Git

+⚠️ **Redevelopment Ongoing!**

+I'm currently in the process of redeveloping this into a more efficient git hook service.
+Check out my progress over on the [v2 branch](https://github.com/niksudan/devrpg/tree/v2).

+---

 Earn experience points in various programming skills by committing to a repository.
 Level up when you get enough EXP, and beat other contributors at their own game.

 ## Requirements